 “Righteousness” does not dwell down here.
 Anything but!
 We look forward to the day it will dwell here.
-In that day we will not lock our cars or homes.
+On that day, we will not lock our cars or homes.
 There will be no police or army there.
 We will not worry about some wild man launching a gas attack or nuclear launch.

-The word “dwell” means to permanently dwell.
-It carries the idea of to live at home.
+The word “dwell” means to dwell permanently.
+It carries the idea to live at home.
 God permanently dwells at home there.
 Each Christian will live in the eternal state and will be completely at home with God.

 We believe God will keep His promises according to the norm of His faithfulness to keep those promises.

 There is no “righteousness” on earth at this time.
-This is the Devil’s domain (Ep 2:1-3).
+This is the Devil’s domain (Eph 2:1-3).
 We do not get justice here.
 We will get our justice there.

 Righteousness will pervade every aspect of life in this new home.
 We can relax completely in the new situation.
 We will not have any concern about someone undermining us.
-We can completely relax about people there.
-No one will carry vindictiveness, implacability, hostility, jealousy, resentment or sour grapes.
-We will have perfect rapport with people.
+We can completely relax with people there.
+No one will carry vindictiveness, implacability, hostility, jealousy, resentment, or sour grapes.
+We will have a perfect rapport with people.
 Our relationships will be full and complete.

 Christians have a wonderful future.
 God made this promise us to it.
 We hold Him to His promise.